 You mentioned a lack of societal self-knowledge.
 Where are the blind spots?

 One of the biggest relates to a lack of understanding about the technology solutions impacting the key foundational sectors of our economy.
 Everyone knows there has been a disruption in information technology, that the Internet has transformed the way we live, work and communicate.
-But recognising disruptions in energy, transport and food is not widespread.
+But recognition of disruptions in energy, transport and food is not widespread.

 Understanding the specific dynamics of how technologies are impacting cost curves is not widely understood